 Learn our top tips for eating in Italy like a pro instead of a shmo.

 We’ve visited Italy dozens of times, eating amazing food from Trentino in the north all the way to Matera in the south.
 We’ve also sipped wine in Sicily and eaten our weight in pizza in Naples.
 And guess what?
-We can’t wait to return again, both to personal favorite Italian cities like Rome and Naples and new-to-us Italian destinations like Milan and Palermo.
+We can’t wait to return again, both to personal favorite Italian food cities like Rome and Naples and new-to-us Italian destinations like Milan and Palermo.

 With this in mind, we’re sharing our favorite Italian foods, plus a few drinks, that we adore eating and drinking in Italy.
 These are the items we can’t wait to eat again at the home of the Renaissance, Galileo … and pizza.